 Dr. Matt Gibson predominantly specialises in criminal law.
 Increasingly, his research focusses on 'fair labelling' of offences, in particular the public dimension of labelling as it affects defendants, other parties and - more broadly - the criminal law's legitimacy.
 He is also interested in general questions of criminalisation, offence definition and offence classification.
 Matt is Co-Director, with Professor Barry Goldson, of the International Criminological Research Unit (ICRU) in the School of Law and Social Justice.
-Separately, Matt also has research interests in law and religion, notably the extent to which - if at all - religious liberty can/should be accommodated in criminal law.
+Separately, he has research interests in crime and religion, notably the extent to which - if at all - religiously motivated conduct can/should be accommodated in criminal law.
 In the past, he has also written about accommodation of religion in civil law.

 Potential postgraduate students are welcome to contact Matt regarding supervision of research degrees falling within his areas of expertise.

 Matt will be away from Liverpool on research leave in semester 2, 2017/18.
 During May-June 2018 he will be a Visiting Scholar at the Centre for Penal Theory and Penal Ethics, Institute of Criminology, University of Cambridge.